Northampton, Massachusetts: Cultural renaissance

-Northampton has a thriving cultural center and is a popular tourist destination.
+Beginning in the final decades of the twentieth century, Northampton saw a resurgence as a thriving cultural center and a popular tourist destination.
 The city has many eclectic restaurants and a lively arts and music scene.
 Three Northampton farmers markets, held weekly, sell fresh produce from local farms.

 Since 1982, Northampton has been host to an annual LGBT Parade and Pride event held the first Saturday in May.

 Since 1995 Northampton has been home to the twice-yearly Paradise City Arts Festival, held at the Three County Fairgrounds on Memorial Day weekend and Columbus Day weekend.
 The festival is a national juried showcase for contemporary craft and fine art.

-Northampton has a well-established music scene.
-The city has several live music venues, including Bishops Lounge, the Academy of Music, Calvin Theater, Iron Horse Music Hall, Northampton Community Music Center, Pearl Street, the Parlor Room and the Pines Theater.
-Musicians and bands that call the area "home" include Sonic Youth, Erin McKeown, The Nields, the Young@Heart Chorus, Cordelia's Dad, and Speedy Ortiz.

 Since 2004, Northampton has been the site of Django in June, a week-long gypsy jazz music camp held annually on the campus of Smith College.

-Northampton also has an active filmmaking community.
-Noho Screenwriters Workshop - a group for screenwriters - is housed in Northampton, as is Happy Wasteland movie studios, which produced The Answer and Heroes Don't Come Home locally.
-Many other films have been shot locally by the Hollywood-based system as well, including Who's Afraid of Virginia Woolf?, The Cider House Rules, Malice, In Dreams, and Edge of Darkness.

-In recent years, downtown Northampton has seen a decline, with nearly 1 out of 5 storefronts being vacant as of September, 2022.
+In recent years, downtown Northampton has seen a decline, with nearly one out of five storefronts being vacant as of September 2022.